Code-Institute-Submissions/Explore_County_Durham/README.md

 This website was designed to allow people to explore the wonderful area that I live in.
 The home page features a little bit of information about County Durham and an option for users to click a button which will take them to an interactive map.
 The map was designed with markers added of a number of attractions around the county.
-When the marker is clicked an ino window appears giving the user further information about the attraction. <br>
+When the marker is clicked an info window appears giving the user further information about the attraction. <br>
-The site also features a contact form for people to leave reviews about the places they have visitied and also request for their attraction to be featured on the website.
+The site also features a contact form for people to leave reviews about the places they have visitied or request for their attraction to be featured on the website.
 There is also a reviews page to allow users to read about what people think of the attractions and help them choose where to visit.

 The deployed website can be viewed here  - [Explore County Durham](https://adamparker75.github.io/Explore_County_Durham/).